apanangadan/autograde-github-classroom/README.md

 Specify location of these files in grade-assignments.py.
 Main task here is to separate repositories that have no changes made by the student.
 These are moved to empty_repos.
 Graded repos are moved to a folder called graded.
 Build and execute tests are written to a text file.
 ./grade-assignments.py

-Example test code for the above assignment is included in the solution folder
+Example test code for the above assignment is included in the testfiles folder

 ##TO-DO:
 Currently, grade-assignments.py will get stuck if one of the student repos goes into an infinite loop.
 This requires killing grade-assignments.py, moving the problem repo, and restarting grade-assignments.py.
 This should be automated in an improved version